MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ## Create the manifest

-Now that we are done with our entity schemas, we are going to create our manifest document.
-The manifest will reference our entity schemas and act as the entry point to our entities.
+Now that you're done with your entity schemas, you're going to create your manifest document.
+The manifest will reference your entity schemas and act as the entry point to your entities.
 Do note that the manifest file should end with the *.manifest.cdm.json* extension.

-Here is our *clickstream.manifest.cdm.json*, under the *clickstream* folder:
+Here's the *clickstream.manifest.cdm.json*, under the *clickstream* folder:

 ![Clickstream Manifest Document](media/creating-schemas-manifest.png)

 Most of the properties listed above are fairly self-explanatory.
-You'll take a look at **entities**, which is a list of entity declaration objects.
-This is where we reference all our entity schemas (**ReverseIp**, **Session**, and **UserAgent**).
+Take a look at **entities**, which is a list of entity declaration objects.
+This is where you reference all your entity schemas (**ReverseIp**, **Session**, and **UserAgent**).

 * **type** refers to the type of the entity declaration (local or referenced).
-Since our entity declarations reside locally, rather than at a remote location, we use “LocalEntity” as the type.
+Since your entity declarations reside locally, rather than at a remote location, “LocalEntity” is used as the type.
 * **entityName** is the name of the entity.
 * **entityPath** is the corpus path to the entity definition in the entity schema.
-It is in the format of “[entity schema name]/[entity name]”.
+It's in the format of “[entity schema name]/[entity name]”.

 <br/>The manifest can reference sub-manifests as well.
-For example, if we had a sub-folder under *clickstream* called aggregations (that contained entity schemas relating to aggregated data), we could create an *aggregrations.manifest.cdm.json* document in that folder:
+For example, if you had a sub-folder under *clickstream* called aggregations (that contained entity schemas relating to aggregated data), you could create an *aggregrations.manifest.cdm.json* document in that folder:

 ![aggregations Folder Structure](media/creating-schemas-aggregationsfolder.png)

-<br/>We would then add the manifest declaration for *aggregrations.manifest.cdm.json* in *clickstream.manifest.cdm.json* under **subManifests**:
+<br/>You would then add the manifest declaration for *aggregrations.manifest.cdm.json* in *clickstream.manifest.cdm.json* under **subManifests**:

 ``` json
 {